 ” I started working at Hope Pastures in January 2019.
 I previously worked in horse racing, breeding and riding out.
 I have extensive experience with horses and have grown to love the horses here. ”

 ” Apparently in Greek, Philip means ‘lover of horses’ so maybe it was fate that I should be involved with the sanctuary.
 The reason I feel why our work is so important can be found on our ‘Who and why’ page, but can can be summarised by saying that the horse has done so much for mankind, I want to do what I can to redress the balance.
-I do my bit by looking after the Hope Pastures Corporate groups, maintenance, website, graphics and posters, and the charity’s IT. ”
+My role is being responsible for the site maintenance, website, graphics and posters, and the charity’s IT and horse box driver ”

 ” I’m one of the Trustees who originally took over the running of the sanctuary when it was in crisis in 2004.
 At the time we had 16 equines and only two weeks’ worth of money to keep them!
 It was immensely hard work then, just scraping together the money to look after the animals we had ‘inherited’.